dag4blend

 Bake

 Allows baking textures from complex shaders to rendinst_simple.
-Commonly used for final lods or porting assets to mobile projects.
+Commonly used for final LODs or porting assets to mobile projects.

-For more details about Texture Baker tool, see here.
+For more information, see Texture Baker tool.

 Bake